 His conducting credits feature numerous premieres as well as extensive work with contemporary and standard choral repertoire, including Mass of Hope by Joe Negri, Spirit Water and Song of Songs: Suite for Women’s Voices by David P. Goldstein, Requiem by W. A. Mozart, Requiem by Gabriel Fauré, Cantata No. 80: Ein’ feste Burg ist unser Gott by J. S. Bach, and Symphony No. 9 by Ludwig van Beethoven (prepared chorus for performances with the West Virginia Symphony Orchestra, Grant Cooper, conductor, and the West Virginia University Symphony Orchestra, Mitchell Arnold, conductor).

-In July of 2012, Dr. Johnson began his work as Artistic Director with Pittsburgh’s Renaissance City Choir.
-RCC is the only Gay, Lesbian, Bisexual, Transgender, and Allies choir in the Pittsburgh region.
-The choir totals approximately 80 voices and performs throughout the region and nationally.
+From 2012 to 2019, Dr. Johnson served as Artistic Director with Pittsburgh’s Renaissance City Choir.
+RCC is the only LGBTQIA+ and Allies choir in the Pittsburgh region.
+The choir totaled approximately 80 voices and performed throughout the region and nationally.
 “Creating change through the power of music.”

-In addition to his work with RCC, Dr. Johnson also proudly serves on the voice faculty of Washington & Jefferson College, as Adjunct Professor.
-He began this work with W&J during the Fall of 2012.
+In addition to his work with RCC, Dr. Johnson also proudly served on the voice faculty of Washington & Jefferson College, as Adjunct Professor.
+He worked with W&J from the Fall of 2012 to the Spring of 2019.
 He previously served on the piano faculty at W&J as well from 2012-2017.

 As a Visiting Assistant Professor, Dr. Johnson formerly taught at West Virginia University as Interim Director of Choral Activities.
 He conducted several choirs and coordinated all the choral ensembles at WVU.
 In addition, he taught lessons and conducting/repertoire classes to undergraduate and graduate students.